NENUBioCompute/IMPContact/readme.md

 # IMPContact

-This program is used to predict Binding sites of inner membrane proteins
+This program is used to predict Binding sites of inner membrane proteins.
+Version is 1.0.

     # Usage:

         just run this program in python type the command like